 A $250 permit fee is due with your application, which helps us cover our administrative costs for reviewing applications and maintaining the application software.

 Agree to the Terms & Conditions of Approval

-The final step to receive your permit is agreeing to the Conditions of Approval, which are attached to your event application.
+The final step to receiving your permit is agreeing to the Conditions of Approval, which are attached to your event application.
 These conditions outline the rules, regulations, and ordinances that your event will be subject to with your final permit.

 Debrief After Your Event

 We can all learn a lot from past experiences, and we don't want those lessons to be forgotten the next time you host your event.
 A "Debrief" section is added to your application after the event which allows staff and the applicant to have a dialogue about any necessary changes to the event and to celebrate what about the event worked well.
 In some circumstance, Town staff may require particular events to have the event debrief in person.